microsoft/mona-saas/docs/README.md

 3. Click __Manage users__.

 You will be redirected to Mona's Azure Active Directory (AAD) Mona Administrators app role where you can add/remove users.

+## What is the purchase confirmation page?

+Mona acts as a proxy between the Microsoft commercial marketplace by implenting the required landing page and webhook endpoints.
+Once your customer confirms that they wish to purchase a subscription by clicking the __Confirm purchase__ button on the landing page, Mona must redirect them somewhere.

+The purchase confirmation page is where users are redirected after they've confirmed their purchase.

+* Mona will automatically replace `{subscription-id}` with the purchased subscription ID on redirect.
+* Mona provides time-limited, bearer URL access to full subscription details through the `_sub` query string parameter on redirect.

+# ###

 See [this section.](#user-management)